-Ituran Location and Control Ltd.'s (ITRN) Co-CEO Eyal Sheratzky on Q3 2020 Results - Earnings Call Transcript

 Operator

+Ladies and gentlemen, at this time, we will begin the question-and-answer session.
 [Operator Instructions] The first question is from David Kelley of Jefferies.
 Please go ahead.

 David Kelley

-Hi, good morning and thanks for taking my questions.
-Maybe one to start with your cost savings, some of the initiatives you noted in the second quarter.
-I think actions included salary reductions, payment conditions with suppliers.
+Hi, good morning, and thanks for taking my questions.
+Maybe one to start with your cost savings, some of the initiatives you noted in the second quarter, I think, actions included salary reductions, payment conditions with suppliers.
 Can you talk about kind of the impact to the third quarter, just curious given your nice profit recovery on a sequential basis here?

 Eyal Sheratzky

 Hi, yes.
-So, it is important to mention that during Q3 in the old geographies we start increasing back the salaries and contracts, because we saw as you could see that we grow ourselves.
-Once we have the market open again, of course, the numbers are not the same as before the pandemic, but are growing compared to Q2, when most of the countries that we are operating was under very tough lockdowns, and since this was the situation after the lockdown, we had for example to bring back more installers.
-Our service people had to work 100% of the time.
-So practically during Q3, we increased back major portion of the savings, first.
+So, it’s important to mention that during Q3 in the old geographies, we start increasing back salaries and contracts, because we saw, as you could see, that we grow our sales.
+Once we have the market open, again, of course, the numbers are not the same as before the pandemic, but are growing compared to Q2, when most of the countries that we are operating was under very tough lockdowns.
+And since this was the situation after the lockdown, we had, for example, to bring back more installers.
+Our service people has to work 100% of the time.
+So practically, during Q3, we increased back major portion of the savings, first.

-But add to this that during Q2 we did the kind of firing plan, specifically in Latin America, specifically in the countries where we have the OEM business, assuming that car manufacturers during the next quarters, if not even one or two years, will not sell the same cars or the car industry would shrink.
-So we decided to do some firing, dismiss plan, and most of the cost to do it was doing Q2 and some of them in Q3, but this cost will no longer we will have to add back.
+But add to this that during Q2, we did kind of firing plan, specifically in Latin America, specifically in the countries where we have the OEM business, assuming that car manufacturers during the next quarters, if not even one or two years, will not sell the same cars or the car industry would shrink.
+So we decided to do some firing, dismiss plan, and most of the cost to do it was during Q2 and some of them in Q3, but this cost will no longer we will have to add back.

-So Q3 is still with lot lower costs than we were before the pandemic and a little bit lower than for example, we believe we will have in Q4 and Q1 next year, but the differences, become very low.
+So Q3 is still with a low – lower cost than we were before the pandemic and a little bit lower than, for example, we believe we will have in Q4 and Q1 next year, but the differences become very low.
 Most of the differences came because of more revenues, more subscription fees, more sales.
 So this is the reason of growing the profits.
-Of course some of the cost reductions still contribute to the results in Q3.
+Of course, some of the cost reduction still contribute to the results in Q3.

 David Kelley

-Okay that's super helpful.
+Okay.
+That's super helpful.
 Yes, I really appreciate the color there.
-Maybe asking, I want to follow up on kind of the conversation around the ongoing uncertainties that you noted into Q4.
+Maybe asking, I want to follow-up on kind of the conversation around the ongoing uncertainties that you noted into Q4.
 Just curious as it relates to the after-market trajectory and the visibility there, kind of saw a nice return to growth for that business in the third quarter.
-With the ongoing uncertainty comment is that largely tied to the OEM business, just curious if you're having some better visibility at this point to sustainable after-market growth and that historic levels that you've generally seen over the years?
+With the ongoing uncertainty comment, is that largely tied to the OEM business, just curious if you're having some better visibility at this point to sustainable after-market growth and that historic levels that you've generally seen over the years?

 Eyal Sheratzky

-Okay, so first if all we have visibility that the business model allow us to have visibility, but in order to be conservative, we know that this visibility at this time, have some, I would say more risky to provide guidance or to provide a potential specific range on numbers.
+Okay.
+So there’s – we – first of all, we have visibility that the business model allow us to have visibility.
+But in order to be conservative, we know that this visibility at this time have some, I would say, more risky to provide guidance or to provide a potential specific range on numbers.
 So this is the main reason.
-If and just to give you some more example, lockdowns in countries are stopping sales of cars, which is an important driver for our sales.
+If – and just to give you some more example, lockdowns in countries are stopping sales of cars, which is – it’s an important driver for our sales.

-So, those lockdowns, two months ago everybody said that in Europe for example, we are not operating Euro, but just as an example, the leader said we will never go to another lockdown because it's not there, it's not everything, but I don't know if it's political, I don't know if it's because people are hysteric.
+So, those lockdowns, two months ago, everybody said that in Europe, for example, we are not operating in Europe.
+But just as an example, the leader said, we will never go to another lockdown, because it's not there, it's not everything, but I don't know if it's political, I don't know if it's because people are hysteric.
 Major countries in Europe are in lockdowns, this is the situation.

-Now in Latin America for example, there are no lockdowns, not tough lockdowns when it was in April and May, but I wouldn't bet, that it won't come again.
+Now in Latin America, for example, there are no lockdowns, not tough lockdowns when it was in April and May, but I wouldn't bet, that it won't come again.
 So to come today and be only happy with the results of Q3, telling you that it is going to be ahead for the next year, I want to believe, we have our internal assumptions, but I prefer at this time, specifically be more conservative, not rush with guidance, not rush with expectation.

-I can only say that, as we said in Q2 I believe that the next quarter will be almost similar plus or minus few percent [ph] in our operational profits and EBITDA, close or similar to this quarter, but regards customer base, I said one month of lockdowns in Israel and we are dropping some subscribers because we are not selling for example.
+I can only say that, as we said in Q2, I believe that the next quarter will be almost similar plus/minus 2% in our operational profits and EBITDA, close or similar to this quarter.
+But regards customer base, I said one month of lockdowns in Israel and we are dropping some subscribers, because we are not selling, for example.
 So, this is the reason.

 David Kelley

-Okay, great, thank you.
+Okay, great.
+Thank you.
 I really appreciate you taking my questions.

 Operator